 Note: Numeric sort is not available for widgets using the Search or Category algorithms.

 Given below is an example of applying the merchandising query rule for the color attribute "black" on a co-viewed widget:

 Sonia, a digital merchandiser at Homeoasis has created a widget "Bought with This" with the algorithm "Frequently Bought Together" for White Tops and wants to show other leather shoes in the color black as it is the most fast-moving color in this category.
 Sonia has to create an attribute rule for the color "black" and apply a product boost based on this rule so that other black leather shoes surface upon search.

-a.
-On the Product Grid > Add Additional Attribute Rule > Product Description Attributes > colour_groups > white and Operation is turned ON.
+Sonia navigates to Product Grid > Add Additional Attribute Rule > Product Description Attributes > color_groups > black and turns the Operation ON.

-This setting will boost similar products that have the color white in the widget grid.
+This setting will boost similar products that have the color "black" in the widget grid.